-Such spatial correlations reflect local energetic competition between elements for a shared chemical environment.
-This competition is directly encoded in composition-only formation energies, which provide a remarkably flexible quantity from which a broad range of material behaviors can be probed by constructing appropriate energy differences.
-Specifically, to predict elemental spatial correlations between two elements A and B in a high-entropy phosphide material, we consider the formation energies of the ternary phosphides $\mathrm{A}_{2x/3}\mathrm{B}_{2(1-x)/3}\mathrm{P}_{1/3}$.
-Empirically, we find that both models predict a nearly linear dependence on $x$, indicating simple enthalpic mixing and the absence of energetically favored intermediate compositions when mixing entropy is neglected.
-In this regime, only the slope of the energy with respect to composition is physically relevant, with a large absolute slope reflecting a strong enthalpic preference for phase separation into binary phosphides, making ternary stabilization unlikely and signaling anticorrelation.
-Conversely, a small slope indicates weak enthalpic driving forces, allowing entropy to stabilize mixed configurations and leading to spatial correlation.
-These observations motivate the following descriptor, which measures the slope of the energy versus composition curve, as predictive of the degree of correlation between species pairs in the high-entropy phosphide,
+Such spatial correlations reflect local energetic competition between elements for a shared bonding environment.
+This competition is directly encoded in composition-only formation energies, which can be used to probe a broad range of material behaviors through appropriate energy differences.
+To characterize correlations between two elements A and B in a high-entropy phosphide, we consider the formation energies of ternary compositions $\mathrm{A}_{2x/3}\mathrm{B}_{2(1-x)/3}\mathrm{P}_{1/3}$.
+Empirically, the representation exhibits a nearly linear dependence on $x$, indicating simple enthalpic mixing without energetically preferred intermediate compositions.
+In this regime, the slope of the energy with respect to composition determines mixing behavior: a large absolute slope reflects a strong enthalpic preference for phase separation into binary phosphides, while a small slope indicates weak enthalpic driving forces, allowing entropy to stabilize mixed configurations exhibiting spatial correlation.
+This leads to a simple descriptor for the degree of correlation between species pairs,